-With that in mind, for our second Winter Warrior Challenge, we’re drawing on the wisdom of one who knows a thing or two about running in the cold.
+With that in mind, we’re drawing on the wisdom of one who knows a thing or two about running in the cold.
 Emily Setlack is Canada’s Half-Marathon Champion runner and a Saucony Hurricane athlete.
-She and her husband Matt make their home in Cold Lake, Alberta where, even if you’ve never been, you can imagine “chill” isn’t just a way of life.
+Until recently, she and her husband Matt made their home in Cold Lake, Alberta where, even if you’ve never been, you can imagine “chill” isn’t just a way of life.

 The challenges of being an elite runner in Northern Canada are, to Emily, obstacles to overcome that only serve to strengthen her game when the stopwatches come out in warmer weather.

 “If I let the weather in Cold Lake dictate when I ran,” Emily says, “I would likely never run.
 When I set a goal, I don’t want to let weather creep in as an excuse for not getting the work in.
 Winter running develops grit and toughness that will carry me through the rough patches on race day.
 I am always mentally stronger on race day after a winter of training in Northern Alberta.”

 That’s not to say that sometimes she needs a little kick, as we all do, when the temperature dips.